 A configuration register option bit CR0[3] is provided to make all Memory Space read and write transactions or Register Space read transactions require the same initial latency by always driving RWDS High during the CA to indicate that two initial latency periods are required.
 This fixed initial latency is independent of any need for a distributed refresh, it simply provides a fixed (deterministic) initial latency for all of these transaction types.
 The fixed latency option may simplify the design of some HyperBus-Extend-IO memory controllers or ensure deterministic transaction performance.
 Fixed latency is the default POR or reset configuration.
-The system may clear this configuration bit to disable fixed latency and allow variable initial latency with RWDS driven High only when additional latency for a refresh is required.
+The system must not clear this configuration bit to "0b".